jonathang111/text_editor/README.md

 Need to strategically place the flushes. if you flush too much then you get weird visual artifacts; too little then same problem. for some reason the entire things is laggy if cursor is not at the bottom.

-it took about a million and half years to make "addToFrame" function accept a dynamic amount of obejetcs. but it worked eventually. and it sucked.
+it took about a million and half years to make "addToFrame" function accept a dynamic amount of obejects. but it worked eventually. and it sucked.
 It still doesn't fix the fact that moving the cursor anywhere besides the last line causes visual artifacts.
 Likely the terminal needs to calculate and redraw the specific line with the cursor there, i.e. exactly what im doing except now we have a virtualized two step layer here.
 Best solution would be to instead of telling the terminal to redraw, i do the cursor drawing and treat the cursor as a characther to be placed into the buffer.